rkgofiitk/academic-issues.github.io/Topics/brokenEducation.md

 Prof. Gupta says we built only an examination system, not an education system.

 Let's examine the higher education system.
 About 4.6 crore students seek admission to colleges.
-Colleges are mostly affiliated to state Universities.
+Colleges are mostly affiliated with state Universities.
 We also have a few autonomous colleges that frame their syllabi and conduct exams to award degrees.
 Primarily, two regulatory bodies oversee the ecosystem of college education.
 University Grants Commission defines standards and provides funding to universities.
 However, affiliate colleges depend only on fees or grants-in-aid from state governments.
 AICTE formulates norms for technical